PREVENTING AND RESPONDING TO ABUSE AND NEGLECT POLICY

 • Develop a coordinated and uniform approach to promoting the rights of clients within their families, communities and cultures.

-It is the role of managers of the service to ensure that:
+It is the role of managers to ensure that:

 • Systems are in place to identify and remedy gaps which contribute to a client experiencing abuse, neglect or exploitation; and